GeospatialCentroid/Agroforestry/sampling/environmentSetup.md

 Choose a file location that you want to store this project in and repeat the process.
 The nice thing about `git bash` is you can launch the `shell` from a specific file folder structure, just right click `open git bash` from the windows `file explorer` location you want the data pulled too.
 This can be a local or external drive.

 ## use command promt to navigate to your working git repo
+For reference, the folder in this example is at

+`C:\Users\carverd\Desktop\Agroforestry`

+This will be different but regradless of where it is you will want the full path.
+You can grab this from the file explorer.
+Navigate to the folder location of you git repo and `hold shift + right click` to open up the options menu. select `copy as path` to grab the full path of the folder. *hint : this method can be used to grab the full path of files as well*

+Next open your `command prompt` and type
+`cd /d C:\Users\carverd\Desktop\Agroforestry` replace the path with the location on your computer.

+the `cd` call is for change directory. the `/d` is to indicate that your moving to a different drive location.
+This may or may not be turn but it doesn't have ill effects so I've listed it here.
+The full path is the location that you terminal will be running out of.

+Next type `dir` and hit enter.

+The printed output should be a list of all files and directories within that location.
+You should see things like the `.gitignore` file and the `data` directory.

+Because the current terminal is within this specific file folder any files that are created will be stored in the `Agroforesty` folder.

 ## create a venv within repository

+To isolate the development environment for this project from other python implimentations you might have on you pc we are going to create a `virtual environment` and use that to install the specific libraries we need.

+Think of a `virtual environment` as a box.
+Thing that happen inside the box can occur within unique conditions that are not present outside of the box.
+It's contained.

+Python comes with a `virtual environment` library preinstalled it's call `venv`.

+In you terminal type

+`python -m venv agro-env`

+This will take some time to render but you will end up with a new file folder called `agro-env`

+Using file explorer navigate into the new folder and just look at some of the objects that have been created.

 ## activate venv

+`Virtual environments` only effect python so we will need to activate it in order to use it.

+Type

+`agro-env\Scripts\activate.bat`

+and hit enter

+If successful you will have a label `(agro-env)` on the left side of your current path in cmd line.

 ## install libraries into the venv
+With the `virtual environment` activated, we will now install the required libraries for this project.
+Because we are using a `virtural environment` all these libraries will only exist inside of it.
+The are being install inside the container.

+We will do this by utilizing a `requirements` text file that has been created through initial development proceses.
+This file is part of the git repo and should be in your primary agroforesty folder

+type

+`pip install -r requirements.txt`

+and hit enter.

+This is going to take a while so watch to see if it's running without errors then take a break

+### Virtual environments and Git/Github
+You do not want to pass your virtual environment to git because it is large and cumbersome.
+The requirements.txt is a short hand version that allow the virtual environment to be regenerated as needed.

+You can avoid this by

+1. Installing your virtual environments outside of you project folder.
+2. Ensuring that the folder the virtural environment is held within is included within the `.gitignore` file.

+*check to make sure the name of your virtual environment is present in the .gitignore before attempting to commit any changes to the repo*

 ## open the jupyter lab